SalomePlatform/sat/doc/src/configuration.rst

 By default SAT is provided with no configuration at all, except is own internal one.
 The configuration is brought by SAT projects : usually a git base containing all the configuration files of a project (*.pyconf* files).
-For Salome platform, the SAT project is called SAT_SALOME and can be dowloaded from salome Tuleap forge.
+For Salome platform, the SAT project is called SAT_SALOME and can be downloaded from salome Tuleap forge.
 SAT projects are loaded in sat with the sat init command:

 .. code-block:: bash